Speech-Language and Audiology Canada

-Speech-Language & Audiology Canada (SAC), formerly known as the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA), is a national organization supporting and representing speech-language pathologists, audiologists and communication health assistants.
+Speech-Language & Audiology Canada (SAC), formerly known as the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA), is a national organization supporting and representing speech-language pathologists, audiologists, and communication health assistants.
 The association adopted its new name and logo on February 5, 2014.

-Speech-Language & Audiology Canada is a member-driven organization that supports, promotes and elevates the professions of its more than 6,000 members and associates.
+Speech-Language & Audiology Canada is a member-driven organization that supports, promotes, and elevates the professions of its more than 6,000 members and associates.
 Through this support, SAC champions the needs of people with communication disorders.

 Structure

-SAC’s office is in Ottawa, Ontario.
-The SAC Board of Directors has between 10-16 Directors who are elected by SAC’s membership.
+SAC's office is in Ottawa, Ontario.
+The SAC Board of Directors has between 10-16 Directors who are elected by SAC's membership.
 The Board includes a Chair, 1st Vice-Chair, 2nd Vice-Chair, Director-University, Director-Communication Health Assistant and Director-Student.

 Publications

 SAC publishes the Canadian Journal of Speech-Language Pathology and Audiology, an online, peer-reviewed academic journal on speech-language pathology and audiology, and SAC in Action, an advocacy newsletter, both of which are accessible by the public.
-SAC also has a blog, Communiqué, and three other publications (Student Speak, This Week in the News and a PD Bulletin), which are available exclusively to the association’s members and associates.
+SAC also has a blog, Communiqué, and three other publications (Student Speak, This Week in the News and a PD Bulletin), which are available exclusively to the association's members and associates.

-Resources

-SAC offers many resources to both its membership and the general public.
-Members and associates can log into the Member and Associates area of SAC’s website to access exclusive resources.

-Members of the general public can access the following without logging into the site: